Lettuce Wrap Burgers

 If you’re looking for a quick and healthy dinner that’s satisfying but won’t leave you feeling stuffed- these lettuce wrap burgers are for you!

-We love lettuce wrap burgers for a quick weeknight meat.
-They’re flavorful, lower in carbs, and SO easy to make.
+We love lettuce wrap burgers for a quick weeknight meal because they’re flavorful, lower in carbs, and SO easy to make.

-As the weather gets warmer, we’ve been firing up our grill more, but you can make these burgers in a pan on the stove too!
-They’re delicious either way!
+As the weather warms up, we’ve been firing up the grill more often, but these burgers are just as tasty when cooked in a skillet on the stove!

 A meat thermometer will also be helpful to have!